ucb-152/lab6/README.md

 ```bash
 python ffnn.py
 ```
-If you get the message: "Predictions match the golden model." then you have succesfully completed the above steps, and can proceed to the next step.
+If you get the message: "Predictions match the golden model," then you have successfully completed the above steps and can proceed to the next step.
 Otherwise, make sure to fix your kernels before proceeding.

 ### Step 8: Benchmark nki_predict
 Run the following command to benchmark the `nki_predict` kernel, using the different matmul kernels.